vmagamedov/harness/docs/index.rst

   - serverless means that Harness ships with a :doc:`runtime <runtime>`, which you can use to run your services
   - you can use Harness to generate deploy configuration for your services
-  - to make all this happen, Harness uses a language-agnostic self-describing :doc:`configuration format <configuration>`
+  - to make all this happen, Harness uses a language-neutral self-describing :doc:`configuration format <configuration>`

 Motivation